Speaking: Grammar in Speaking B1 - Lesson 5: Using Simple Passive Voice in Explanations

 Passive: 'Romeo and Juliet' was written by Shakespeare.
 (We can use 'by' if the doer is important).

-This week in Battambang, your mission is to find and use the passive voice.
+This week, your mission is to find and use the passive voice.

-1. Find: Look at the label on your shirt or your phone.
+1. Find: Look at the label on your shirt, your phone, or your food.
 Find where it was made.

 إرسال تعليق